iamdhruvsharma-zz/hello-world/README.md

 # hello-world
-This is my Hello World to GitHub
+"Hello World" to GitHub

 This is my first interaction with Github.
-I heard alot of things about Github so now I decided to give it a try by myslef.
+I heard a lot of things about Github so now I decided to give it a try by myslef.

 I love programming and have implemented couple of projects using various technologies.